 - Spread the seeds out to dry.

 - Collect the seeds in a paper envelope or other paper wrapping and write the plant name on the outside.
-Do NOT send or store seeds in plastic.
+Avoid sending or storing seeds in plastic.

 For more detailed information on harvesting and saving seeds visit:

 How to Save Seeds from Your Garden to Plant Next Year

 How to Capture and Save Seeds From Herbs and Flowers

 Haskell Guide to Saving Seeds

 See what kinds of seeds have been exchanged in the past (lists are dated by the year the seeds are distributed, i.e. the year following the year collected):

 Of course, donations of any and all kinds of seeds are welcome!
 Plants which have given you pleasure will please others of our members, too, especially in these times of epidemic and fire, when our gardens can be a source of refuge and comfort.